 Let’s assume that you have a steady conversion rate.
 You’re happy with it, but you need more inbound traffic to scale your total number of conversions to a desirable level.
 The best thing to do here is focus on generating traffic—and even if your conversion rate leaves something to be desired, more traffic is going to help you eventually, so you might as well get started here.

-Understand that every new piece of content you create on your site is another page for Google to crawl and another opportunity for an average searcher to encounter your brand.
-My quick search for “SEO news” turned up three articles before even getting to the organic results, and this certainly isn’t the only way to get more search visibility.
+Understand that every new piece of create content you create on your site is another web pages for Search engine or search engines to crawl and another opportunity for an average searcher to encounter your brand.
+My quick Google search for “SEO news” turned up three articles before even getting to the organic search results, and this certainly isn’t the only way to get more search visibility.

-Writing more content gives your site more text for Google to crawl, giving it a better understanding of your site.
-Each new piece is also an opportunity to rank for a relevant user query.
+Writing more content gives your site more text for Search engines or other search engines to crawl, giving it a better understanding of your site.
+Each new piece is also an opportunity to rank for relevant keywords/user query.
 Accordingly, all your pieces should be:

 Be aware that it takes time to develop your domain authority to the point where your content earns a substantial rank.

-Offsite content has two main purposes.
+Offsite content Marketing has two main purposes.
 The first is for SEO and organic visibility.
 Google sees inbound links as a form of third-party approval of a site; a link from a high-authority domain will “pass” authority to its intended destination, increasing its authority by proxy.
-This occurs on both a domain and page level, and is necessary if you want to earn any ranking momentum.
+This occurs on both a domain and page level, and is necessary if you want to earn any search engine rankings momentum.

 (Image Source: WaveApps)